 The ability to process time accurately is one of the primary, fundamental traits of human consciousness.

 Our ability to measure and quantify time in this way makes us unique among all other beings on earth — so much so that it’s been argued we have gained an evolutionary advantage over other organisms because of our ability to track time.

 Artificial Intelligence will be able to be taught to monitor time itself.
 And this could greatly impact how we all see the passage of time.

-There are many things that are unknown about artificial intelligence; its timeline of advancement, when it will reach human level, and when it will surpass us.
+Many things are unknown about artificial intelligence; its timeline of advancement, when it will reach the human level, and when it will surpass us.

 The further AI develops, the more complex and unpredictable it will be.
-It will have an ability to change its own code according to its needs and learn new things quicker than us.
+It will have the ability to change its own code according to its needs and learn new things quicker than us.

 AI can manipulate the perception of time in a variety of ways.
 One of the most fascinating would be to introduce temporal distortion.
 It would allow an AI that was taught how all this works to completely change the way it feels.

 The things we believe we perceive as non-altering traits of reality, like space and time, can be quite malleable.
 The timelines of our future advancements can lead to different versions of AIs, some of which could end up modifying those things in unique ways.

 Firstly, let’s understand how time is different for all…